windup/windup-web/README.md

 - from `windup-web/services` folder execute the command `mvn clean compile -Pswagger`
 - in `windup-web/services/target/swagger` folder you'll find `openapi.json` and `openapi.yaml` files with the OpenAPI specifications

-If you want to create a RHAMT Web application that provides the `openapi.json` and `openapi.yaml` files at runtime:
+If you want to create a MTA Web application that provides the `openapi.json` and `openapi.yaml` files at runtime:

 - build this project enabling the `swagger` profile, executing -from `windup-web` folder- the `mvn -DskipTests clean install -Pswagger` command
-- the files will be available at <http://localhost:8080/rhamt-web/api/openapi.json> and <http://localhost:8080/rhamt-web/api/openapi.yaml>
+- the files will be available at <http://localhost:8080/mta-web/api/openapi.json> and <http://localhost:8080/mta-web/api/openapi.yaml>